flaggskeppet/node.js-design-patterns/Chapter07/01_hard-coded_dependency/README.txt

 This sample demonstrate how to build a simple authentication server using hard-coded dependencies.

+NOTE: This version of leveldown requires an old version of node-gyp that does not work on node 10.x. nvm to solve this 'nvm use 8.0' fixes it.
+Then do a 'npm rebuild' (performs a 'node-gyp rebuild').

 To try the sample first install its dependencies: npm install